Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

 The common hadron volume we used in the previous section fails to fit exactly the Lattice QCD pressure and entropy density, as it was discussed in subsection \ref{subsec:const}.
 In this section we shall use the approach of subsection \ref{subsec:vary} and we shall try to locate the critical point using the same radius for all hadrons, which now depends on temperature, $r_0(T)$.
 This radius is fixed by the fit on the Lattice Pressure at vanishing baryon density.
 However, the assumption that $r_0(T)$ is independent of the chemical potentials enable us to transfer the value we have determined from the Lattice results at $\mu_B=0$ to every value of baryon chemical potential.
 This will be referred to as volume model (b).
 For the transition curve we use the parametrisation of eq.~(\ref{eq:freezeout}), leaving $T_c$ as a free parameter.

-We calculate the position of the critical point, i.e. the value of the critical parameters ($T_{cr}$, $\mu_{B,cr}$, $\mu_{s,cr}$) by solving the following set of equations:
+We calculate the position of the critical point, i.e.~the value of the critical parameters ($T_{cr}$, $\mu_{B,cr}$, $\mu_{s,cr}$) by solving the following set of equations:

-However, we find that the lower value of $T_c$ that results in a real solution for the chiral pion mass is $T_c \simeq $156.7 MeV.
-Also, for $T_c \simeq $164.5 MeV the critical point is located at zero baryon density.
-In Fig.~\ref{fig:cpr0(T)} we show our results for the position of the QCD critical point for all the accepted values of $T_c $=156.7-164.5 MeV.
+However, we find that the lower value of $T_c$ that results in non-negative solution for the chiral pion mass at $\mu_B=0$ is $T_c \simeq $153.1-155.1 MeV (depending on the hadron set we use).
+Also, for $T_c \simeq $160.5-163.0 MeV the critical point is located at zero baryon density.
+In Fig.~\ref{fig:cpr0(T)} we show our results for the position of the QCD critical point for all the accepted values of $T_c $=153.1-163.0 MeV.
 In Fig.~\ref{fig:cpr0(T)}(i) we plot the calculated radius $r_0(T)$ which corresponds to the temperature of the critical point as a function of $T_c$.
 In Figs.~\ref{fig:cpr0(T)}(ii)-(iv) we depict the position of the point ($T_{cr},\mu_{B,cr},\mu_{s,cr}$, respectively) with varying $T_c$.
+For the hadron sets (*) and (**) we find that the solutions for the critical point parameters lead to a minimum value of $T_c$, where the pion chiral mass at $\mu_B=0$ still attains positive and non-zero values.
+This condition delimits the solution space for the relevant parameters.

 In Fig.~\ref{fig:cpr0(T)}(v) we show the solution at zero baryon density for the chiral mass of each family (as the ratio to the higher allowed chiral mass of the family) for different values of $T_c$.
 Our findings are similar to the results of the hadronic radius which is independent of the temperature.
-However, the higher value of $\mu_B$ that allows for a critical point is shifted to lower values.
-Thus, the critical point can be located in the range of $\mu_B \sim$ (0-472) MeV, which corresponds to mean hadronic radius at the critical point $r_{0,cr}(T)$ in the range of (0.259-0.296) fm.
+However, the higher value of $\mu_B$ that allows for a critical point decreases.
+Thus, the critical point can be located in the range of $\mu_B \sim$ (553-0) MeV, which corresponds to mean hadronic radius at the critical point

+$r_{0}(T)$ in the range of (0.234-0.298) fm.
 Also in Figs.~\ref{fig:cpr0(T)} we depict by open square the critical point which is determined by the criterion discussed in the next section \ref{sec:crit}.
-This corresponds to $T_c \simeq$161.2 MeV and it is located at $\mu_B\simeq$247.1 MeV and $T \simeq$153.4 MeV.
+This corresponds to $T_c \simeq$157.5-159.5 MeV and it is located at $\mu_{B,cr}\simeq$250.0-258.5 MeV and $T_{cr}\simeq$149.7-151.3 MeV.